 After your body has gone through a cardiac event or treatment for a heart condition, special care may be needed to get your heart health back on track.
 This is known as cardiac rehabilitation.
 Cardiac rehabilitation helps your heart recover to the best level possible.
-Patients with a history of myocardial infarction (heart attack), heart or valve surgery, heart transplant or other heart conditions can participate in our cardiac rehabilitation program.
+Patients with a history of myocardial infarction (heart attack), heart or valve surgery, heart transplant or other heart conditions can participate in our cardiac rehab program.

-Seton Healthcare Family’s Cardiac Rehabilitation and Secondary Prevention Program offers a structured and educational approach to improving your heart health.
+Ascension Seton’s Cardiac Rehabilitation and Secondary Prevention Program offers a structured and educational approach to improving your heart health.
 Our support group environment connects you with other heart patients, all of whom are monitored by registered cardiac nurses and registered clinical exercise physiologists.
 The program is available at five different locations in the greater Austin area.

 About Cardiac Rehabilitation from Seton Heart